ckgxrg-salt/DMIAE/README.md

 You can attach lines to other lines（Translations are done by this feature)
 The attached lines are called Sublines.
 By default they inherit their attached line's character.
-However you can also explicitly indicate a character(TODO).
+TODO: However you can also explicitly indicate a character.
-Use *<:* or *:* to attach to previous main line.
+Use *<:* or *:* to attach to previous primary line.
 Use *>:* to attach to next main line.
-If sublines follow a certain format: for example in translation.
-Then you can set the flag *#sublineFormat=0,1*, which means for each main line there are 0 sublines attached previously and 1 attached afterwards.
+If sublines follow a certain format, for example in translation, you can set the flag *#sublineFormat:0,1*, which means for each main line there are 0 sublines attached previously and 1 attached afterwards.
 ```
 >:全体目光向我看齐，我宣布个事！	//OK
 Carlos: Peoples, I have a big announcement!